M-Croghan/DSA-Practice/out/production/DS&A Practice/data_structures/hashtables/overviewHashTables.md

 # OVERVIEW: HASH TABLES
 ## INTRODUCTION
 Hash tables are list like data structures used to quickly store and retrieve data records via a hash function.
-They rely on key-values pairs whereby a key is associated with some address in memory.
-This process is called ***hashing*** whereby an algorithm scrambles the key and returns an index to sort the key into the hash table.
+They rely on key-value pairs whereby a key is associated with some address in memory.
+This process is called ***hashing*** in which an algorithm scrambles the key and returns an index to sort the key into the hash table.

-An effective hash function, is one in which the same input always returns the same output.
-Additionally, it should be relatively simple, avoid collisions, and distribute values evenly.
+An effective hash function, is one in which the same input always returns the same output (_imdopotent_).
+It should be relatively simple, avoid collisions, and distribute values evenly.
 If a hash function is set up poorly, keys may be clumped together (i.e. clustering) which will prevent values from being distributed in the table evenly. ***Collisions*** are instances where two inputs map to the same index.
 Without addressing the collision, problems begin to arise.

+_Note_:
+- Hash tables go by many names depending on the language:
+  - Hash maps
+  - Maps
+  - Dictionaries (Python)
+  - Objects (In JavaScript, acts as a type of hash table)

-_Note_: Direct access tables are NOT hash tables!
+- Direct access tables are NOT hash tables!
 They may be time efficient, but are extremely inefficient in regard to space.

 ## Open Addressing
 Open addressing is a strategy to deal with collisions.
 In general, if a value is mapped to an index that is already occupied,